gradle/gradle/design-docs/conflict-resolution-spec.md

 - a->c, b->c, only a,b in graph, only c is resolved
 - a->c, b->c, only a,c in graph, only c is resolved

+# Feature: Conflict resolution replaces a module or modules with a set of modules

 ## Story: Allow declaring multiple module replacements

 Make it possible to declare module multiple replacement targets for single replacement source.